-- 16.4 Subject to the terms of this Deed, the Department will pay the Provider, in relation to a Course, a Completion Payment for each Participant who Commenced in the Course provided that: - (a) an Assessment has been conducted for that Participant; - (b) the Provider has provided a copy of the Assessment to: - (i) the Participant and the Participant's jobactive provider; and - (ii) the Department, but only if requested; and - (c) the Provider has fully satisfied the requirements in this Deed including, without limitation, clause 13.1 of this Deed, and the requirements in any Guidelines, for a Completion. - 16.5 The Provider is not entitled to an additional Completion Payment under clause 16.4 where, under clause 14.2(b), a Participant Exits a Course and any jobactive provider replaces that Participant with another Participant in accordance with any Guidelines.
+- 16.4 Subject to the terms of this Deed, the Department will pay the Provider, in relation to a Course, a Completion Payment for each Participant who Commenced in the Course provided that: - (a) an Assessment has been conducted for that Participant; - (b) the Provider has provided a copy of the Assessment to:

+- (i) the Participant and the Participant's jobactive provider or NEST provider, as relevant; and - (ii) the Department, but only if requested; and - (c) the Provider has fully satisfied the requirements in this Deed including, without limitation, clause 13.1 of this Deed, and the requirements in any Guidelines, for a Completion. - The Provider is not entitled to an additional Completion Payment under clause 16.4 where, under clause 14.2(b), a Participant Exits a Course and any jobactive provider, or NEST provider or the Department, as relevant, replaces that Participant with another Participant in accordance with any Guidelines.